Ginabest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print username of current user
+Print all lists current user belong to